Dilapidation Report Guide Australia

 - Foundations — visible foundation walls, cracking, settlement

-- Driveways and paths — cracking, settlement, condition
+- Driveways and paths — cracking, settlement, surface condition

 - Retaining walls — cracking, leaning, displacement